sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 This is not a criticism of Datajoint or Kilosort, which were both designed for different uses and with different philosophies (that are of course, also valid).
 I mean this as a brief illustration of the design challenges and tradeoffs of these systems.

+We can start getting a better picture for the way a decentralized analysis framework might work by considering the separation between the metadata and code modules, hinting at a protocol as in the federated systems sketch above.
+In the time since the heydey of the semantic web there has been a revolution in containerization and dependency management that makes it possible to imagine extending the notion of linked data to being able to not only indicate binary data but also *executable code.* Software dependencies form a graph structure, with one top level package specifying a version range from a 1st-order dependent, which in turn has its own set of 2nd-order packages and versions, and so on.
+Most contemporary dependency managers (like Python's [poetry](https://python-poetry.org/), Javascript's [yarn](https://yarnpkg.com/), Rust's [cargo](https://doc.rust-lang.org/cargo/), Ruby's [Bundler](https://bundler.io/), etc.) compute an explicit dependency graph from each package's version ranges to create a 'lockfile' containing the exact versions of each package, and usually the repositories where they're located and the content hashes to verify them.
+More general purpose package managers like [spack](https://spack.readthedocs.io/en/latest/) {% cite gamblinSpackPackageManager2015 %}, or [nix](https://nixos.org/) {% cite dolstraNixSafePolicyFree2004 %} can also specify system-level software outside of an individual programming language, and containerization tools like [docker](https://www.docker.com/) can create environments that include entire operating systems.

-We can start getting a better picture for the way a decentralized analysis framework might work by considering the separation between the metadata and code modules, hinting at a protocol as in the federated systems sketh above.
-Since we're considering modular analysis elements, each module would need some elemental properties like the parameters that define it, its inputs, outputs, dependencies, as well as some additional metadata about its implementation (eg. this one takes *numpy arrays* and this one takes *matlab structs*).
-The precise implementation of a modular protocol also depends on the graph structure of the analysis system.
+Since we're considering modular analysis elements, each module would need some elemental properties like the parameters that define it, its inputs, outputs, as well as some additional metadata about its implementation (eg. this one takes *numpy arrays* and this one takes *matlab structs*).
+The precise implementation of a modular protocol also depends on the graph structure of the analysis pipelining system.
 We invoked DAGs before, but analysis graph structure of course has its own body of researchers refining them into eg. [Petri nets](https://en.wikipedia.org/wiki/Petri_net) which are graphs whose nodes necessarily alternate between "places" (eg. intermediate data) and "transitions" (eg. an analysis operation), and their related workflow markup languages (eg. [WDL](https://openwdl.org/) or {% cite vanderaalstYAWLAnotherWorkflow2005 %}).
 In that scheme, a framework could provide tools for converting data between types, caching intermediate data, etc. between analysis steps, as an example of how different graph structures might influence its implementation.

+The graph structure of our linked data system could flexibly extend to be continuous with these dependency pipeline graphs.
+With some means for a client to resolve the dependencies of a given analysis node, it would be possible to reconstruct the environment needed to run it.
+By example, how might a system like this work?

-Say we use `@analysis` as the namespace for our analysis protocol, and `~someone~` has provided mappings to objects in `numpy`.
+Say we use `@analysis` as the namespace for our specifying each analysis node's properties, and someone has provided bindings to objects in `numpy` (we'll give an example of how these bindings might work below, but for now assume they work analogously to the module structure of numpy, ie. `@numpy:ndarray == numpy.ndarray`).
 We can assume they are provided by the package maintainers, but that's not necessary: this is my node and it takes what I want it to!

 In pseudocode, I could define some analysis node for, say, converting an RGB image to grayscale under my namespace as `@jonny:bin-spikes` like this: